 Complex regional pain syndrome (CRPS) is a rare neuropathic pain disorder characterized by ongoing pain that is disproportionate to the initial injury.
 It is accompanied by sensory, motor, and autonomic abnormalities.

-What are the key stages of CRPS?
+What are the critical stages of CRPS?

 CRPS progresses through three main stages: the acute stage, the dystrophic stage, and the atrophic stage.
 Each stage is characterized by different symptoms and changes in the affected area.